Updating Medical Billing and Coding

 Read a factsheet on ICD-10 Transition Basics from the Centers for Medicare and Medicaid Services.

-These updates will be reflected in medical billing training courses.
+These updates are reflected in medical billing training courses.
 Along with classes in medical terminology, anatomy and physiology, you’ll study clinical classification and coding systems, and health care reimbursement methods.

 Future health care professionals working in the medical billing system must feel comfortable using the new EHR software, be able to effectively analyze electronic health care data and maintain EHR security.